 In any given calendar year, you can only vest $100k worth of ISOs.
 Any other options that vest will become NSOs until the next calendar year.

-Reason for the 100K Rule
+Reason for the 100K Limit on ISOs

 Incentive Stock Options (ISOs), as opposed to Non-qualified Stock Options (NSOs aka NQSOs), are subject to favorable IRS treatment.
-The main benefit being not having to pay ordinary income tax on the spread between the fair market value (FMV) and the original exercise strike price when exercised.
-For NSOs, ordinary income tax on the spread is withheld at the point of exercise.
-However, ISOs are still subject to Alternative Minimum Tax (AMT) to prevent wealthy individuals from sheltering all of their income this way.
+The main benefit is not having to pay ordinary income tax when you exercise like you do with NSOs.
+ISOs are still subject to Alternative Minimum Tax (AMT) to prevent wealthy individuals from sheltering all of their income this way.

 It is very common for employee stock option grants to have a one year cliff when 25% of your grant vests all at once to encourage you to stay with the company at least one year.
 If your ISO grant was maximized by granting $100K per year, then your company may have inadvertently triggered NSO re-characterization on some of your options.
 The 100K maximum is based on the tax year in which they options first became exercisable as opposed to the time along the way.
-For example, let's say you have option to purchase 400,000 shares at a $1 exercise price.
+For example, let's say you have option to purchase 400,000 shares at a $1 strike price.
 These vest over a 4 year period with 25% vesting at the 1 year anniversary and the rest vesting 1/48 per month over the remaining 3 years.
 Let's say that your option grant date anniversary is Jan 15th each year.
 On Jan 15 of the year of your first anniversary, you'll vest 25% (100,000 shares) but you'll proceed to vest 11 more months of shares during the same tax year.
 That would be approximately 91,666 more shares which brings your total to 191,666 shares vested during the same tax year.
-At $1 per share exercise price, you exceed the 100K rule by 91,666 shares which would become NSOs while the other 100,000 shares remain ISOs.
+At $1 per share strike price, you exceed the 100K rule by 91,666 shares which would become NSOs while the other 100,000 shares remain ISOs.

-Exercising stock options early can require a lot of capital and yet the time to liquidity for your company can be quite long.
-As your shares vest, you may be tempted to sell some shares to recover your original investment or perhaps fund other financial needs.
+Exercising stock options can require a lot of capital and time to liquidity can be lengthy.
+As your shares vest, you may be tempted to sell to recover your original investment or fund other financial needs.
 However, a sale truncates any possibility of future upside on the shares being sold.